 Anita Yu (piano) earned a B.M. from the University of British Columbia and an M.M. in Piano Performance and Pedagogy from Westminster Choir College of Rider University.
 Her major teachers include Louise Goss, Phyllis Lehrer, Ena Barton, and Michael Lewin.
 Anita has performed in Boston, Florida, New York, New Jersey, and Vancouver, B.C., and has been on the faculties at the Community Music Center of Boston, St. Paul’s School, and the New School for Music Study.
 She has a particular interest in preparing students for the Royal Conservatory Certificate Program and statewide, regional, and national piano competitions.

-Calvin Herst (piano, accompanist) received his B.M. and M.M. degrees magna cum laude in Piano Performance from Ithaca College, with additional studies in conducting, most notably at the Mozarteum in Salzburg, Austria.
-He has performed at the Kennedy Center, the Philadelphia Academy of Music, and throughout the People’s Republic of China.
-Calvin is the accompanist for the Unitarian Universalist Church in Concord and the Suncook Valley Chorale and founding pianist of the Larksong Trio.
-He has been a faculty member of the Ithaca College School of Music, the Community Music Center of Boston, and the Buckingham Browne and Nichols School.
+Calvin Herst (piano, accompanist) received his B.M. and M.M. degrees magna cum laude in Piano Performance from Ithaca College.
+He served as Director of Education and Community Partnerships at CCMS from 1997-2015, when he was honored to receive the Governor’s Arts Award in Arts Education in recognition of his accomplishments in that role.
+In frequent demand as a collaborative pianist throughout the region, including accompanying the NH All-State Festival Choir from 2015-2023, he has also performed at the Kennedy Center, the Philadelphia Academy of Music, and throughout the People’s Republic of China.
+Calvin has been the staff pianist for the Unitarian Universalist Church in Concord since 2013, and has been a faculty member at the Ithaca College School of Music, the Community Music Center of Boston,

-Kathryn Southworth (dean of students and faculty, piano, performance workshops, Canterbury Singers) holds a B.M. in Piano Performance from Oberlin Conservatory and an M.M. in Vocal Accompanying and Coaching from the University of Illinois.
+Kathryn Southworth (piano department co-chair, piano, performance workshops, Canterbury Singers) holds a B.M. in Piano Performance from Oberlin Conservatory and an M.M. in Vocal Accompanying and Coaching from the University of Illinois.
 She held a graduate assistantship as staff accompanist under the tutelage of acclaimed accompanist John Wustman and served as a musical ambassador to Costa Rica with soprano Ollie Watts Davis.
 She has been a collaborative pianist for Opera North, Dartmouth College, Plymouth State University, and Boston Ballet, and has also served as music director, accompanist, and organist for many theater and choral groups in New England.
 Kathy is currently music director and organist for the Canterbury United Community Church.
 Former faculty positions include St. Paul’s School and Plymouth State University.

 Katy Gibney (Sunflower Singers, Take Three, Keyboard Connection, Certified Music Practitioner) earned her B.S. in Nursing from Adelphi University and is a Certified Music Practitioner, using her voice and instruments to provide therapeutic music in health settings and private homes.
 She is the director of T’filah Band Jammers and Sunflower Singers and founded Community Without Walls (CWOW), a network for mindful living.
 She is on the NH State Council on the Arts “NH Arts in Health Roster,” and brings music and theater projects to schools and after school programs.